hesham-salem/cpp-cheatsheet/README.md

 ## move semantic

 ​		it is just type casting  output =static_cast< T &&>(input) ;

-to get Rvalue reference from variable
+note that we need to define move constructor to avoid binding member of object to pointers without set the orgin to nullptr to avoid potional buggs by doing this we achieve the meaning of move sementic not just casting as std::move to get Rvalue reference from variable